 7. Slow Wound Healing

-Vitamin D facilitates healing and helps control inflammation.
-A deficiency may cause wounds, surgeries, or infections to take longer to heal.
+Vitamin D helps your body repair tissue and control inflammation.
+A deficiency may make cuts, scrapes, or post-surgery wounds take longer to heal.

 How to Confirm a Vitamin D Deficiency